kawasako/string2object.js/README.md

 # string2object.js
 Convert to Object for the string like object.
 This library use `new Function`.
-So, to validate the input value . for XSS countermeasures.
+So, to validate the input value, for XSS countermeasures.

 ## Usage
 ```